 There are a good number of options from Magnet, the range of lay-on doors come in a good mix of modern and traditional styles.
 The colour choice is limited but the number of options is far greater than the likes of Howdens, Benchmarx and the DIY stores.

-Like Wren, Magnet have a relativley quick turnaround for most of their range.
+Magnet have a relatively quick turnaround for most of their range.
 Flat packed cabinets are available from stock.
 Magnet also have a 24-hour express service for ordering replacements / remedials as part of their installation service.

 – Disadvantages (iD3 collection)

-Although they have more cabinet types and options than Wren, the permutations of your kitchen design are still limited due to the standard, modular cabinet sizes and limited trims and on offer.
+Although they have a lot of cabinet types and options, the permutations of your kitchen design are still limited due to the standard, modular cabinet sizes and limited trims and on offer.
 This in turn gives the designer less creative freedom.

 There are no options for bespoke cabinet sizes or internal configuration from Magnet.
 There is only 1 cabinet colour available for each collection.
 Worktop options are limited to a small portfolio of materials and colours.
 There are no options to purchase solutions outside of this offering.

-Magnet offer a more comprehensive installation service than Wren.
+Magnet offer a more comprehensive installation service than some of the well known national brands.
 They can organise electrical and gas work for an additional fee but there are no further supplementary works or project management on offer.
 Co-ordinating other trades and site preparation lies with the customer to arrange.